sprestage/portfolio-legacy-rails4/README.md

 - Guest speakers.
 Catch up on work.

 ######October 10, 2013 (day 4)
+- Write a spec to check for bootstrap loading on root_path.
+- Watch and do: http://railscasts.com/episodes/328-twitter-bootstrap-basics .
+Push your resulting app to Github.
+NOTE: This item was the screaming nightmare that caused so much trouble for the class.
+No submission occurred for this item.

 ######October 9, 2013 (day 3)
 - This is the first big submission of my official Portfolio.
 This implements the custom blog, where the posts can be created,